mine-cetinkaya-rundel/website/content/project/openintro/index.md

   icon_pack: fas
   name: package
   url: https://openintrostat.github.io/openintro/
-subtitle: Our mission is to make educational products that are free, transparent, and lower barriers to education
-tags:
-- statistics
-- data-science
-- rstats
-title: OpenIntro
 ---

 ### <img src = "featured.png" width="120" align = "left"> [OpenIntro](https://openintro.org/) offers open-source and free textbooks for introductory statistics and data science curricula at the high school and undergraduate levels, as well as supporting resources like slides, videos, and more.